EPDM & Neoprene Rubber

 ASTM E162 – Surface Flammability of Material Using a Radiant High Energy Source

-This standard generally applies to surface flammability of rubber commonly used in the manufacture of the mass transit industry especially busses and trains.
+This standard generally applies to surface flammability of rubber products commonly used in the passenger compartments for public transportation.
 It is also often used in manufactured homes and the recreational vehicle industry.

 This is recognized as one of the more realistic testing procedures as it requires exposure to radiant heat source over a 12-18-inch area which would be more in line with actual fire conditions.